 ‘Ramp It Up’ was a social media campaign aiming to increase awareness about the barriers people with limited mobility face on a daily basis.
 We called on communities to help their towns and cities become more wheelchair friendly by encouraging shops, restaurants or any building open to the public to use portable wheelchair ramps if more permanent solutions cannot be made.

-In November 2016 business owners and their customers are invited to nominate establishments for a portable ramp which is ideal for bridging 1 or 2 steps.
-They can then encourage their communities to vote for their entries as the winners are chosen based on the number of votes they receive.
-10 winners will be announced on December 3, timed to coincide with International Day of Persons with Disability.
+In November 2016, business owners and their customers were invited to nominate establishments for a portable ramp suitable for bridging 1 or 2 steps.
+They could then encourage their communities to vote for their entries.
+The winners were chosen based on the number of votes they received.
+10 winners were announced on December 3, timed to coincide with International Day of Persons with Disability.

-Our work involves engaging with community and end user groups, identifying major accessibility issues, collaborating with relevant secondary stakeholder groups, and organising awareness raising activities.
+Our work involved engaging with community and end user groups, identifying major accessibility issues, collaborating with relevant secondary stakeholder groups, and organising awareness raising activities.

 Other Relevant Actions

 From the groups Mapping for Change have engaged, the vast majority reported a range of problems in public transport including poor physical access to vehicles, a lack of staff awareness, and negative attitudinal experiences from transport staff and fellow passengers.
 To address this, and provide a platform for people to report these issues, we developed a Transport Stories Community Map.
 You can use the map to report any kind of accessibility issue faced when using public transport, anywhere in the UK.